International & Comparative Law BrochureClick here

 - Paris, France

 These programs together offer more than 50 courses and underscore Tulane's commitment to international and comparative law.
 Over the past 20 years, Tulane's international summer programs have brought Tulane students and those from more than 150 other law schools together with professors from Tulane and dozens of other law schools from the United States and abroad.
 Faculty in our summer programs also include prominent state and federal court judges.
 U.S. Supreme Court members who have taken part include the late Chief Justice William Rehnquist and Associates Justices Harry Blackmun and Antonin Scalia, along with current Justices Stephen Breyer and Ruth Bader Ginsburg.
-In 2016, Tulane will host Justice Samuel Alito at both the Paris and Berlin summer programs.
+In 2016, Tulane hosted Justice Samuel Alito at both the Paris and Berlin summer programs.

 For more information, visit Tulane Law Summer Abroad Website.